Harmony Gold Mining Company Limited (HMY) vs. Its Peers: A Comparison - News Heater

 HMY) stock’s latest price update

-Harmony Gold Mining Company Limited (NYSE: HMY)’s stock price has soared by 0.22 in relation to previous closing price of 4.46.
-Nevertheless, the company has seen a loss of -3.46% in its stock price over the last five trading days.
+Harmony Gold Mining Company Limited (NYSE: HMY)’s stock price has dropped by -0.66 in relation to previous closing price of 4.30.
+Nevertheless, the company has seen a loss of -4.23% in its stock price over the last five trading days.

 HMY’s Market Performance